wpeB.jpg (712 bytes)Who Are We?

 Shortly thereafter, the AFA merged with the National Alliance of Franchisees and Dealers (NAF&D), formerly known as the National Franchise Association Coalition (NFAC), which was originally founded in 1975.

-wpe11.jpg (712 bytes) WHAT IS THE PURPOSE OF THE AFA?
+WHAT IS THE PURPOSE OF AFA?

 The leadership of the founding association members of the AFA determined that the routine avenues to protecting their business interests were failing them in many cases.
 A franchisee had two choices at the time: either capitulate to the franchisor’s demands or litigate with them.
 Neither choice was satisfactory.